CE Marking for Lighting Columns

 The document is the conclusion of months of research and discussion within the lighting industry and summarises the general requirements for CE marking from the European legislation and UK law, as communicated through the British and European Standards.
 It outlines the responsibilities of manufacturers and suppliers and sets out the lighting industry's agreed best practice for meeting these requirements for lighting columns manufactured from concrete, steel, aluminium and fibre reinforced polymer composite (FRPC).

 The 19 page document is LCTF Copyright but may be copied as a whole but not in part.

 N.B.
-Due to some variances between CPD and CPR this document will be reviewed in 2019 with a view to updating or withdrawal.
+Due to some variances between CPD and CPR this document will be reviewed with a view to updating or withdrawal.
 Until a decision is made it is recommended that Lighting Columns within the scope of EN 40 should be CE marked to CPR in accordance with EN 40 Annex ZA.

 Any other structural products that don't have specific harmonised product standards should be designed in accordance with Eurocodes and CE marked to EN 1090.

 The following members have provided copies of their certification, which can be viewed by clicking the company name: